Tackling Fake Forgetting through Uncertainty Quantification: Enhancing UA Metric Based on Conformal Prediction

-where $\sC(\vx) = \{0\}$ denotes prediction set is $\{0\}$.
-A higher MIACR score indicates a stronger forgetting.
-While MIA consider a data point forgotten once the logit for label `0' exceeds that for label `1'.
-MIACR applies a stricter rule by also requiring that label `1' be absent from the conformal prediction set, giving a more rigorous check of membership status and forgetting quality.

-\paragraph{Superiority of Our Metrics.} The existing accuracy-based metrics UA and MIA suffer from a fake unlearning issue, as true labels of misclassified data points may still remain within the prediction set.
-In contrast, our metrics CR and MIACR eliminate this issue by examining the entire conformal prediction set, yielding a firmer evaluation of forgetting quality and predictive reliability.
-Besides evidence in Tables~\ref{tab:inset_ratio} and ~\ref{sup_tab:vulnerability}, Figures~\ref{fig:softmax_10}–\ref{fig:loss_50} in Appendix also support this claim.
-The results show the probability of true labels for data recognized as forgotten by CR is consistently closer to 0 when compared to UA, confirming the stricter criterion.
+\paragraph{Superiority of Our Metrics.} Existing accuracy-based metric UA suffers from a fake forgetting issue, since true labels of misclassified data points may still remain within the prediction set.
+In contrast, our metric CR addresses this issue by examining the entire conformal prediction set, providing a more reliable evaluation of forgetting quality.
+Besides evidence in Tables~\ref{tab:inset_ratio}, Figures~\ref{fig:softmax_10}-\ref{fig:loss_50} in the Appendix also support this superiority of our metrics.